mos3abof/mos3abof.github.io/content/_index.md

-Welcome to my humble place on the internet!
-I am a passionate self-taught software & systems engineer, a father to two lovely kids, a husband to an [amazing wife](https://amiraqassim.com), supposedly a geek, a caffeine junkie, a food lover, and an open source/free software believer.
-My hobbies include cycling and woodworking.
+Welcome to my online space!
+I am a self-taught software and systems engineer with a passion for database systems, distributed systems, systems programming, Linux, and open source/free software.

-Originally from Cairo, Egypt & living in the United Kingdom.
+When I'm not working, you can find me spending time with my lovely family - [my wife](https://amiraqassim.com)  and two kids - or indulging in my hobbies of cycling and woodworking.
+Originally from Cairo, Egypt, I now call the United Kingdom home.

 ![](https://mosab.co.uk/images/mosab-tree.png)